FordPipatkittikul/LearningGit/README.md

 There are 4 phases in git: working Directory, Staging Area, Local Repositroy, Remote Repository.
-## Basic command line windows only
+## Basic command line for windows only
     cd <directory> : Change directory

     cd ~ : go to user directory